annalisa144/reverdecer/_posts/2019-03-26-composting-toilet-results.md

 * burying a bunch of poop every two weeks (though hasn't been a big deal, and provides a little exercise)
 * dogs were too curious

 What I mean by that is that occasionally we noticed Hannah's breath was stinkier than usual, and her kisses grossed us out.
 We realized she was digging up our buried bathroom (poop, toilet paper and peat moss).
-Now it's dog-proof.
+Burial ground is now dog-proof.

 [![](/images/buried_bano_header_.jpg){:width="60%"}](/images/buried_bano_header.jpg)